Updated September 20, 2022 | By: Premom team

 Which one is the peak?

-Normally the last peak is the real one and signals ovulation is about to occur.
-In this case, you probably need to test two more days after you see a peak, until you are sure you’ve seen all of the peaks and the final decline.
+Normally, the last peak is the real one and signals ovulation is about to occur.
+In this case, you need to test two more days after you see a peak, until you’ve seen all of the peaks and the final decline.

-This can be more likely to happen in times of stress, illness, or hormonal change, but these are not necessarily the only times.
+This often happens in times of stress, illness, or hormonal change, but these are not necessarily the only times.

 No matter what pattern you might have, remember that every woman is different.
 Even cycles can be different!
 The best way to get pregnant fast is to learn your personal pattern through education and smart tracking.